The Business Times (Singapore)

-The Business Times is a Singaporean financial newspaper under SPH Media Trust, a media organisation with businesses in print, digital, radio, and outdoor media in Singapore.
+The Business Times is a Singaporean financial newspaper under SPH Media, a media organisation with businesses in print, digital, radio, and outdoor media in Singapore.
 The paper is published Monday to Saturday, with the Saturday edition called The Business Times Weekend.

-It had a circulation (Print + Digital) of 39,500.
+It had a circulation (print and digital) of 39,500.

 Ownership

-It is part of the SPH Media Trust group which also publishes The Straits Times and The New Paper.
+It is part of the SPH Media group which also publishes The Straits Times, Berita Harian and The New Paper.

 History

 It is an English-language newspaper published since 1 October 1976.
 Prior to this, it was a supplement in The Straits Times.
 The paper was launched on 15 July 1976, and the special presentation issue prior to the launch of the paper featured George Magnus.
 The staff was first headed by Tsai Tan, who became the first female editor of a daily newspaper in Singapore.
 In 1989, the newspaper won the Media Philanthropic Appeals category of the International Advertising Festival in New York.